jverzani/AMRVW.jl/examples/amrvw.md

 Matrix(state.RF) |> round2
 ```

+(Here the `RF` matrix shows the extra size used internally in the algorithm.)

 The idea of Francis's shifted algorithm is to identify shifts $\rho_1$, $\rho_2$, $\dots$, $\rho_m$ and generate a *unitary* matrix $V_0 = \alpha (A-\rho_1 I)(A-\rho_2 I)\cdots(A-\rho_m)I \cdot e_1$, $e_1$ being a unit vector with $1$ in the $1$ entry and $0$ elsewhere.
 As $V_0$ is unitary, the product $V_0^{-1}F V_0$ will have the same eigenvalues.
 When $F$ is upper Hessenberg (upper triangular starting with the subdiagonal), as is the case with the companion matrix, then this product will be almost upper Hessenberg, save for a bulge.

 In the real-coefficient case,  $m=2$ is used to allow the calculations to be done over the real numbers.
 For the complex-coefficient case, $m=1$ is possible.